lkprod3/NPCSManager/README.md

+# MAGES.
+Engine Script Manager (NPCSM) - v1.0
-## Nitro+ Console Script Manager (NPCSM) - v0.9.6
+## aka Nitro+ Console Script Manager
 [![Build Status](https://travis-ci.org/ForumHulp/pageaddon.svg?branch=master)](http://vnx.uvnworks.com)

-A DLL Library tool made to allow easy modifying of strings in C#, aimed primarily as a means to edit Nitro+/MAGES. game engine scripts.
+A DLL Library tool made to allow easy modifying of strings in C#, aimed primarily as a means to edit MAGES. engine game scripts.

 Encoding.cs is mapped mostly for STEINS;GATE 0 (Vita) characters, but can be easily altered to work with other games and scripts.